commercetools/commercetools-sync-java/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->
 ## Usage

-commercetools sync is a Java library that could be used to synchronise CTP data in any of the following ways:
+commercetools sync is a Java library that synchronises commercetools platform data in the following ways:

 1. Synchronise data coming from an external system in any form (CSV, XML, etc..) that has been already mapped to [commercetools-jvm-sdk](https://github.com/commercetools/commercetools-jvm-sdk) resource draft objects (e.g. [CategoryDraft](https://github.com/commercetools/commercetools-jvm-sdk/blob/master/commercetools-models/src/main/java/io/sphere/sdk/categories/CategoryDraft.java)).

-2. Synchronise data coming from an already-existing commercetools project in the form of [commercetools-jvm-sdk](https://github.com/commercetools/commercetools-jvm-sdk) resource draft objects (e.g. [CategoryDraft](https://github.com/commercetools/commercetools-jvm-sdk/blob/master/commercetools-models/src/main/java/io/sphere/sdk/categories/CategoryDraft.java)).
+2. Synchronise data coming from another commercetools project as [commercetools-jvm-sdk](https://github.com/commercetools/commercetools-jvm-sdk) resource draft objects (e.g. [CategoryDraft](https://github.com/commercetools/commercetools-jvm-sdk/blob/master/commercetools-models/src/main/java/io/sphere/sdk/categories/CategoryDraft.java)).

-> Synchronise: Resources will either be created or updated.
-But they will **not** be deleted.
+> **Note**: During a synchronisation, resources are either be created or updated, but **not** deleted.

-⚡ Take a look at the [Quick Start Guide](/docs/usage/QUICK_START.md) to find out how to build a product importer in a glance!
+⚡ See the [Quick Start Guide](/docs/usage/QUICK_START.md) for more information on building a product importer!

 ### Prerequisites

  - Make sure you have `JDK 8` installed.
- - a target CTP project to which your source of data would be synced to.
  - [commercetools-jvm-sdk](https://github.com/commercetools/commercetools-jvm-sdk) as a dependency in your JVM-based application.
 (Make sure to use a version `>= 1.35.0`).
+ - a target commercetools project for syncing yor source data to.

 ### Installation

 There are multiple ways to add the commercetools sync dependency to your project, based on your dependency manager.
 Here are the most popular ones:

 #### Maven

 ````xml
 <dependency>
   <groupId>com.commercetools</groupId>